-The term is winding down, the temperature is dropping and the snow has already started to fall!
+The Winter term has started, the temperature is dropping and the snow has already started to fall!
 This time of year the weather can be unpredictable and can sometimes wreak havoc on our schedules.
 Although the York U campuses are equipped to handle ice and snow removal to ensure safety and accessibility of all buildings and facilities, the University may declare a weather emergency if weather conditions are deemed to prevent safe travel to and from York University or have a substantial adverse effect on normal University operations.

 If a weather emergency is declared, York will initiate a set of procedures to ensure timely communication and the safety of the campus community.
 Read the #YUBlog’s guide to learn more about weather emergency procedures at York U and take a look at our previous post, “Campus Safety Resources at York U” to learn about what to do in the case of a weather emergency.